BasicComputation/x64-lecture/A06 - Comparison and flag register.md

 ### Conditional instructions and condition codes
 cc = condition code
 - Jcc - jump if condition is true (only relative to the instruction pointer)
-- CMOVcc - 'Conditional mov', mov if condition is true (mov only into register, not 8 bit)
+- CMOVcc - conditional move, move if condition is true (move only into register, not 8 bit)
 - SETcc - set byte to 1 if condition is true, set to 0 otherwise

 The conditions are